vuestorefront/vue-storefront/packages/core/docs/migrate/2.3.0-rc.1/overview.md

 ### Changes

-1. Create two new files in the root of your Nuxt project named `middleware.config.js` and `middleware.js`.
-Content of the first one is dependant on the integration you use, but as an example we will use our `commercetools` integration:
+1. Create a new configuration files in the root of your Nuxt project named `middleware.config.js`.
+Content is dependant on the integration you use.
+As an example we will use our `commercetools` integration:

 ```javascript
 // middleware.config.js